Table of Contents

 Unfortunately, once the toad is out of the bag, the situation is tough to handle.
 Preventing the introduction of invasive species in the first place, effectively monitoring for new infestations, and quickly eliminating them before they become entrenched are all solutions.

 5. Climate Change

 The impact of climate change induced by human activity can be seen in everything from more frequent and powerful storms to more prolonged and more extreme droughts.

-Rising ocean temperatures and shrinking Arctic sea ice disrupt marine biodiversity, shifts vegetation zones, and forces animals to adapt to new environments, having an incredible impact on the world's ecosystems.
+Rising ocean temperatures and shrinking Arctic sea ice disrupt marine biodiversity, shifting vegetation zones, and force animals to adapt to new environments, impacting the world's ecosystems.
 The richness of life on our globe is under threat, from polar bears in the Arctic to sea turtles off the coast of Africa.